syncfusion-content/ej2-charts-docs/ej2-javascript/3D chart/ts/getting-started.md

 ## Module Injection

 3D Chart component are segregated into individual feature-wise modules.
 In order to use a particular feature, you need to inject its feature module using `Chart3D.Inject()` method.
-In the current application, we are going to modify the above basic 3D chart to visualize sales data for a particular year.
-For this application we are going to use column series, tooltip, data label, category axis and legend feature of the 3D chart.
+In the current application, we are going to modify the above basic 3D Chart to visualize sales data for a particular year.
+For this application we are going to use column series, tooltip, data label, category axis and legend feature of the 3D Chart.
 Please find relevant feature module name and description as follows.

 * ColumnSeries3D - Inject this provider to use column series.
 * Legend3D - Inject this provider to use legend feature.